SheCodesAustralia/workshopcontent/content/python/getting_started/1_python_installation/_index.md

 We're finally here!

 We need Python before we can start.
  Let's start by installing Python!
-We want you to install Python 3.11, however if you already have an earlier version installed that should work too!
+We want you to install the latest version of Python, however if you already have an earlier version installed that should work too!

 {{% notice tip %}}